lixiangyun/envoyproxy_doc_ZH_CN/v2APIreference/HTTProutemanagementandRDS.md

 	([BoolValue](https://developers.google.com/protocol-buffers/docs/reference/google.protobuf#boolvalue)) If set to true, the action will append a descriptor entry when the request matches the headers.
 If set to false, the action will append a descriptor entry when the request does not match the headers.
 The default value is true.

 - **headers**</br>
 	([HeaderMatcher](#), REQUIRED) Specifies a set of headers that the rate limit action should match on.
-The action will check the request°Øs headers against all the specified headers in the config.
+The action will check the request‚Äôs headers against all the specified headers in the config.
 A match will happen if all the headers in the config are present in the request with the same values (or based on presence if the value field is not in the config).

 ### HeaderMatcher
 [HeaderMatcher proto]()